Ma Huang Plant Extract Benefits, Uses & Dangerous Side Effects

 Prices range from $10 – $50, not including shipping, although some of the sellers do offer free shipping.
 Packages are available in 250 g and 500 g, marketed as a loose tea form of organic raw natural Ma Huang tea.

 Several product offerings only display images of the front of the package and not the ingredient labels, so proceed with caution.
 Ask for a Certificate of Authenticity where available.

 While Ma Huang extract is only available from a limited number of vendors, other species of the ephedra plant may be easier to purchase over the internet.

 Many of these other species are subject to fewer regulations because they do not contain active ephedrine alkaloids.
 For example, the American species of E. Viridis, E. Nevadensis and E. Californica are devoid of this alkaloid.

-If you search for ephedra on Amazon, you will find products labelled as Mormon tea, or Brigham Young tea.
+If you search for ephedra on Amazon, you will find products labeled as Mormon tea or Brigham Young tea.
 These products are made from the stems of the Ephedra Nevandensis species and sold as a finely ground powder in a 50 g bag.